buildit/synapse/README.md

 ```

 ##### Acceptance Test
-You need to first have the Synapse app running and that app needs to be appropriately connected to a valid MI REST API service.
+You need to first have the Synapse app running and that app needs to be appropriately connected to a valid MI REST API service, such as Eolas.
+See "Configure for Deployments" below.
 ```
 npm run test:acceptance
 ```